python/devguide/setup.rst

    readme`_ for more details.
 If you have VS 2008 but not 2010 you can use the build files in the `PC/VS9.0 directory`_, see the `VS9 readme`_ for details.

+.. note:: If you are using the Windows Subsystem for Linux (WSL), clone the repository from a native Windows terminal program like cmd.exe command prompt or PowerShell as well as use a build of git targeted for Windows, e.g., the official one from `<https://git-scm.com>`_.
+Otherwise, Visual Studio will not be able to find all the project's files and will fail the build.

 .. _this documentation: https://cpython-core-tutorial.readthedocs.io/en/latest/build_cpython_windows.html
 .. _Visual Studio 2017: https://www.visualstudio.com/
 .. _readme: https://github.com/python/cpython/blob/master/PCbuild/readme.txt